A clearer understanding, and a practical way forward.

 Next Steps

-If you are curious about what helps your child to thrive, and whether a strength-based assessment would be a helpful next step, you are welcome to book a call.
+If you are curious about what helps your child to thrive, and whether a strength-based assessment would be a helpful next step, you are welcome to book a call to chat with Sophie.

 FAQs